tendermint/tendermint/docs/architecture/adr-versions.md

 AppVersion is also included in the block Header and the NodeInfo.

-We only maintain connections to peers with the correct AppVersion for the height they're at.
+AppVersion essentially defines how the AppHash is computed.
+Since peers with different AppVersion will likely compute different AppHash for blocks, we only maintain connections to peers with the correct AppVersion for the height they're at.
 That is, we only connect to current peers with the same AppVersion, and to old peers that have the right AppVersion for where they are in the syncing process.

-Note this requires all consensus nodes to upgrade their versions at exactly the required height.
+Note this requires all validators to upgrade their versions at exactly the required height.
 Effectively doing so requires an external manager process that knows when the version should be updated and can co-ordinate shutting down, upgrading and restarting at the correct height.